-• Cost-effectiveness being improved to an acceptable level.
+Cost-effectiveness being improved to an acceptable level.

 Eligible patients include those with good performance status and those in first or second CR with MRD+ disease, defined as MRD detected at a level greater than or equal to 0.1% (i.e., $\geq 10^{-3}$).
-Patients should have received a minimum of three intensive chemotherapy blocks of a treatment regimen that is age-appropriate and given to achieve a CR with the best long-term outcome.
+Patients should have received, over the course of their treatment for BCP-ALL, a minimum of three intensive chemotherapy blocks of a treatment regimen that is ageappropriate and given with curative intent before proceeding to blinatumomab therapy.
 Treatment should be continued until unacceptable toxicity, hematologic relapse, MRD relapse, treatment with hematopoietic stem cell transplant (HSCT), or up to the completion of four cycles.

 pERC made this recommendation because it was satisfied that there may be a net clinical benefit for adult patients based on two single-arm phase II studies of blinatumomab that showed high rates of complete MRD response, and that the quality of life was maintained for patients in the BLAST trial. pERC noted that a significant number of patients were able to proceed to HSCT after achieving MRD negativity, which may improve clinical outcomes for high-risk patients who achieve MRD negativity before HSCT compared to those who are MRD+ prior to HSCT.
-For pediatric patients, pERC was satisfied that there may be a net clinical benefit based on one unpublished, retrospective, observational study which showed fairly similar rates of MRD response as the adult population. pERC noted that blinatumomab has been studied extensively in the relapsed or refractory (R/R) setting in pediatric patients, and safety data from the R/R setting would be applicable to the indication under review and is generally consistent with the safety data in the adult population.
+For pediatric patients, pERC was satisfied that there may be a net clinical benefit based on the requested funding indication and the submitted evidence, which comprised one unpublished, retrospective, observational study which showed fairly similar rates of MRD response as the adult population. pERC noted that blinatumomab has been studied extensively in the relapsed or refractory (R/R) setting in pediatric patients, and safety data from the R/R setting would be applicable to the indication under review and is generally consistent with the safety data in the adult population.